-Completion of the certificate requires 12 hours (four courses), including WGST 60003 Graduate Colloquium in Feminist Theories and Methodologies.
-The other nine hours may be taken in one or more of the following ways:
+Completion of the certificate requires 12 hours (four courses), including either WGST 60003 Graduate Colloquium in Feminist Theories and Methodologies or WGST 50103/WGST 55103 Feminist Inquiry: Theory and Praxis.
+The other 9 hours may be taken in one or more of the following ways:

-- Through pre-approved WGST-designated graduate courses in the student's field of study or in another department (with approval from the director of graduate studies in the student's major field); - Through an independent study, with approval from the director of women and gender studies and the director of graduate studies in the student's major field.
-A memo from the instructor explaining the feminist or gender components in this project must be submitted to and approved by the director of women and gender studies; and - Through a course that is not WGST-designated, but that includes a substantial feminist/gender component.
-The student's individual research in such a course will be directed towards these issues.
+- Through another WGST-prefix graduate-level course. - Through pre-approved WGST designated graduate courses in the student's field of study or in another department (with approval from the director of graduate studies in the student's major field). - Through an independent study, with approval from the director of women and gender studies and the director of graduate studies in the student's major field.
+A memo from the instructor explaining the

+- feminist or gender components in this project must be submitted to and approved by the director of women and gender studies. - Through a course that is not WGST designated, but that includes a substantial feminist/gender component.
+The student's individual research in such a course will be directed towards these issues, must be approved by the director of women and gender studies

-No more than three hours in independent study/thesis/dissertation writing may be applied to the certificate.
+No more than 3 hours in independent study/thesis/dissertation writing may be applied to the certificate.
 Interdisciplinary work is encouraged in the certificate program.
 An approved list of courses is maintained by the director of women and gender studies.
 For more information, contact WGST@tcu.edu.